-While the scope of policy and procedures is directed primarily to the staffs of the Division of Student Affairs and USF System Police Departments, all members of the academic community, students, faculty, staff, and administrators, share the responsibility of reporting to designated USF System officials when they believe that a student is missing.
+While the scope of policy and procedures is directed Any USF System employee or student who receives a reprimarily to the staffs of the Division of Student Affairs and port that a student is missing, or has independent informathe USF System Police Departments, all members of the tion that a student is missing, must immediately report the academic community, students, faculty, staff, and adminisinformation or evidence to the designated Police Department, Dean for Students Office, and/or the Office of Houstrators, share the responsibility of reporting to designated USF System officials when they believe that a student is ing and Residential Education is the missing student is a resident student. missina.